MicrosoftDocs/power-automate-docs/articles/business-process-flows-overview.md

 ## Multiple tables in business process flows

  You can use a business process flow for a single table or span multiple tables.
-For example, you may have a process that begins with an opportunity, then continues to a quote, an order, and then an invoice, before finally returning to close the opportunity.
+For example, you might have a process that begins with an opportunity, then continues to a quote, an order, and then an invoice, before finally returning to close the opportunity.

- You can design business process flows that tie together the rows for up to five different tables into a single process so that people using the app can focus on the flow of their process rather than on which table they are working in.
+ You can design business process flows that tie together the rows for up to five different tables into a single process so that people using the app can focus on the flow of their process rather than on which table they're working in.
 They can more easily navigate between related table rows.

 ## Multiple business process flows are available per table

- Not every user in an organization may follow the same process and different conditions may require that a different process be applied.
+ Not every user in an organization might follow the same process and different conditions can require that a different process be applied.
 You can have up to 10 active business process flows per table to provide appropriate processes for different situations.

-### Control which business process flow will be applied
+### Control which business process flow is applied

  You can associate business process flows with security roles so that only people with those security roles can see or use them.
-You can also set the order of the business process flows so that you can control which business process flow will be set by default.
+You can also set the order of the business process flows so that you can control which business process flow is set by default.
 This works in the same way that multiple forms for a table are defined.

  When someone creates a new table row, the list of available active business process definition is filtered by the user’s security role.
 The first activated business process definition available for the user’s security role according to the process order list is the one applied by default.
-If more than one active business process definitions is available, users can load another from the Switch Process dialog.
+If more than one active business process definitions are available, users can load another from the Switch Process dialog.
 Whenever processes are switched, the one currently rendered goes to the background and is replaced by the selected one, but it maintains its state and can be switched back.
 Each row can have multiple process instances associated (each for a different business process flow definition, up to a total of 10).
 On form load, only one business process flow is rendered.
-When any user applies a different process, that process may only load by default for that particular user.
+When any user applies a different process, that process might only load by default for that particular user.

  To make sure a business process is loaded by default for all user (behavior equivalent to “pinning” the process), a custom Client API script (web resource) can be added on form load that specifically loads an existing business process instance based on the business process definition ID.